-This isn't a new concept, but it's worth reiterating because it happens so often.
-A brand loosely identifies a need or a challenge that needs solving, and jumps straight into buying a product to solve it and building the solution.
-Taking a step back and instilling rigor and strategic planning at the start of the process will result in a better solution.
+This isn't a new concept, but it's worth reiterating because it happens so often - a brand loosely identifies a need, or a challenge that needs solving, and jumps straight into buying a product to solve it and building the solution.
+Taking a step back and instilling rigour and strategic planning at the start of the process will result in a better solution.

-You don't want to get to the end of a project and be left with a technology solution that only solves some issues, or causes another issue that requires additional technology or an intelligent workaround.
+You don't want to get to the end of a project, and be left with a technology solution that only solves some of the issues, or causes another issue that requires another technology to be bolted on, or an inelegant workaround.

-Following this tried-and-test process, from use case to implementation, is the only way to be sure that your work will have the desired effect on your business and the way you deliver marketing.
+Following this tried and test process from use case to implementation is the only way you can be sure that your work will have the desired effect on the business, and on the way you can deliver marketing.